Los Gigantes

 The town has a marina which is completely surrounded by concrete walls to dampen the effect of the rough seas around the area.
 A small black sand beach lies between the rocks and the marina.
 The marina has a boulevard with many restaurants.
 Close to the harbour is a public swimming pool.

-Los Gigantes is one of the island’s major tourist attractions, and it has many small shops servicing the tourists that visit the area, especially near the marina.
+Los Gigantes is one of the island’s major tourist attractions, and it has many small shops servicing the tourists that visit the area, especially on the one way road loop around church and plaza, and also near to the marina and beach.
 As can be expected of a town resort, Los Gigantes has a high ratio of hotels and apartments compared to regular residences.

 Other resorts nearby include Puerto Santiago and Playa De La Arena.